jimsush/jimsush.github.io/tech/big-data/apache_druid.md

 data ingestion is very fast

-design for rt MOLAP analytics but don't support standard sql(imply plysql)
+design for rt MOLAP analytics but don't support standard sql(imply plysql) Druid has limitation on table join.
+Kylin support star schema Druid has its own computation and storage cluster.
+For those who already running Hadoop &amp; HBase, Kylin is a small addition to deployment.
+Druid always require its own cluster be deployed

 Segment: inverted index, bitmap index